Abir-Tx/ASPNET_Course/README.md

 My Adavnced Programming with .NET course tasks, labs, projects.
 It's basically ASP.NET MVC course.

+## Final Project

+The final project for this course is not hosted on this repo.
+As it was a collaborative project so I have kept the project to a separate repo.

+Visit the final project repo - [Here](https://github.com/Abir-Tx/EzWatchTicketing/tree/main)

 ## Description

 This repo holds the codes for my university ASP.NET course lab works and assignments mostly.
 The course instructor was TANVIR AHMED sir.